catzlucky/catzlucky/README.md

 - a personal site may come soon.
 - i will plan some repos/appli in the near future

+## Contact?

+- discord: catzlucky#3096
+- twitter: @727zenith
+- let me know by commiting if you use neither and want to contact me -

 # other things
-- i play osu!
+- i play osu!, etterna,... (yes i can 7k)
 - i can also speak dutch and french
-- you can reach me via discord

 <!-- i want to be motivated to program ;w; -->

 <!--